Roman roads: Vehicles and transportation

 Of the cars, the most popular was the carrus, a standard chariot form descending to the Romans from a greater antiquity.
 The top was open, the front closed.
 One survives in the Vatican.
 It carried a driver and a passenger.
 A carrus with two horses was a biga; three horses, a triga; and four horses a quadriga.
-The tyres were of iron.
+The tires were of iron.
 When not in use, its wheels were removed for easier storage.
 A more luxurious version, the carpentum, transported women and officials.
 It had an arched overhead covering of cloth and was drawn by mules.
 A lighter version, the cisium, equivalent to a gig, was open above and in front and had a seat.
 Drawn by one or two mules or horses, it was used for cab work, the cab drivers being called cisiani.
 The builder was a cisarius.

 Of the coaches, the mainstay was the raeda or reda, which had four wheels.
 The high sides formed a sort of box in which seats were placed, with a notch on each side for entry.
-It carried several people with baggage up to the legal limit of 1000 Roman librae (pounds), modern equivalent 328 kg.
+It carried several people with baggage up to the legal limit of 1,000 Roman librae (pounds), modern equivalent 328 kg.
 It was drawn by teams of oxen, horses or mules.
 A cloth top could be put on for weather, in which case it resembled a covered wagon.
 The raeda was probably the main vehicle for travel on the roads.
 Raedae meritoriae were hired coaches.
 The fiscalis raeda was a government coach.
 The driver and the builder were both referred to as a raedarius.

 Of the carts, the main one was the plaustrum or plostrum.
 This was simply a platform of boards attached to wheels and a cross-tree.
 The wheels, or tympana, were solid and were several centimetres (inches) thick.
 The sides could be built up with boards or rails.
 A large wicker basket was sometimes placed on it.
 A two-wheel version existed along with the normal four-wheel type called the plaustrum maius.

 The military used a standard wagon.
 Their transportation service was the cursus clabularis, after the standard wagon, called a carrus clabularius, clabularis, clavularis, or clabulare.
 It transported the impedimenta (baggage) of a military column.